Mobility Master Plan

 As part of the plan’s final phase, new mobility infrastructure recommendations outline where and how future improvements should happen across London.
 These recommendations are based on technical studies, public input, and community priorities, and are designed to help London become a safer, more sustainable, and more connected city.
 To explore the recommended mobility infrastructure recommendations for roads, transit, cycling and sidewalks, visit london.ca/mobility.

-The full draft plan is now available and can be accessed online here.
+The full plan is available and can be accessed here.

 If you're looking for a high-level overview, the Executive Summary is also available separately here.